swissmicros/DM42PGM/README.md

 # DM42PGM - Free42 frontend implementation for DM42

+- There is DMCP interface doc in progress see [DMCP IFC doc](http://www.swissmicros.com/dm42/doc/DMCP-ifc-html/).

 # Architecture Overview
 ## Structure
 The DM Calculator Platform (DMCP) is the OS for the DM42 calculator and comes as a binary file DMCP_flash_X.Y.bin.